PinjunD/Statistical-ranking-with-dynamic-covariate/README.md

 - **image**: This folder includes the figures from the simulation and real data analysis.
 - **package**: This folder showcases the algorithm and synthetic data generator introduced in our paper.
 - **video**: This folder contains two visualized videos that showcase the dynamic top-10 rankings derived from tennis data.
+- **Ease for figures**: This folder provides a convenient way to reproduce all the figures in our paper.
 - **other files:**
   - **illustration.ipynb**: This file introduces a specific example to demonstrate our methods.
   - **simulation.ipynb**: This file details the process of simulating synthetic data.